 It’s been a busy end of the school period for us preparing the house for an extended non-living period and preparing for the holiday in Europe.
 Everyone tries to escape crazy Middle East heat as soon as school finishes.
 So, we did it too – we left Dubai to spend our summer holidays at our residence in Vilnius.

 I am pretty late with my garden situation update for June, as now we are already enjoying July.
-I took photos of my garden just before leaving Dubai, at the end of June, but being busy with settling down in our summer residence in Vilnius and having a break in Paris, I had no time at all to write and prepare a blog post.
+I took photos of my garden just before leaving Dubai, at the end of June, but being busy with settling down in our summer residence in Vilnius and having a break in Paris (you can check the post about it here), I had no time at all to write and prepare a blog post.
 Finally, I have a calm afternoon with my computer, and I am showing you my garden that I left in the desert in Dubai more than a week ago.

 This year, June was pretty bearable for us, or maybe we just got used to the heat.
 There was no sign of misfortune around there – as long as they get water, the trees, bushes, and shrubs look happy and lively.